 In Fall of 2016, the board of TPMC decided to expand outreach by establishing a sister chorus.
 The Triad Pride Women’s Chorus (TPWC) held their first rehearsal in January 2017 with 21 members and performed their first concert in June of that year.
 TPMC officially changed the name of their non-profit to Triad Pride Performing Arts on July 1, 2017 to support future growth.

-Triad Pride Performing Arts consist of LGBTQ and their allies, who perform to entertain, enlighten, and enrich while promoting equality and social justice for all people regardless of sexual orientation or gender identity–fostering pride, understanding, and acceptance.
-Active member of The Gay and Lesbian Association of Choruses (“GALA Choruses”), which is an international association of LGBT choruses founded in 1982.
+Triad Pride Performing Arts (TPPA) consists of LGBTQ+ persons and their allies, who perform to entertain, enlighten, and enrich while promoting equality and social justice for all people regardless of sexual orientation or gender identity–fostering pride, understanding, and acceptance.
+The choruses of TPPA are also active members of the Gay and Lesbian Association of Choruses (“GALA Choruses”), which is an international association of LGBTQ+ choruses founded in 1982.

 TPPA continues to grow organizationally, thus enabling us to expand our mission.
 Since the founding of TPMC until December 2018, 136 members have performed with TPMC and 47 members have performed with TPWC.
 TPPA’s newest addition, the Triad Pride Acting Company, joined July 1, 2018 and will be highlighting the works of LGBTQ artists through theater and music.